Government Documents Policy

 The Law Library's primary clientele are the students and faculty of the Duke Law School, and its depository selections reflect the immediate needs of that clientele.
 The Library's secondary clientele includes faculty and students from other disciplines within Duke University, local attorneys, and the general public.

-The Law Library selects materials in print, microform, and electronic formats in the following areas:
+The Law Library collects materials in print, microform, and electronic formats in the following areas:

 - Reports of decisions in United States courts